Mahdi-s/Memory-Card-Game/README.md

 API: This is the backend of the application, which contains the server logic for the game.
 It is deployed on Heroku.

-Frontend: This is the user interface of the application, where users can interact with the game.
+Frontend: This is the user interface of the application, where users can interact with the game via Axios.
 It is deployed on Vercel.

 ## Features
 Card flipping logic